-Perhaps even more strangely is that St James’s Palace, despite its multiple claims to fame, is often forgotten both by the public and also in fact by the Monarchy itself.
-The residence only has apartments for a few members of the Royal Family, none of which occupy them full time.
+Perhaps even more strangely is that St James’s Palace, despite its multiple claims to fame, is often forgotten both by the public and ironically almost by the Royal Family too.
+The residence only has apartments for a few members of the Royal Family, none of which actually occupy them full time.

 The Royal Collection does occupy St James’s Palace but as a royal home, St James’s Palace appears to be no longer in ‘royal favour’ as it were, with the last person to use it as an official residence being the Prince of Wales.

 There is talk in the future that Prince Charles could make Windsor Castle the base for his royal court when he accedes to the throne, though because of the convenience of Buckingham Palace being in central London and its iconicity, this has been discounted by many.